 Grants for first-generation students at Utrecht University and UMC Utrecht.
 As soon as the fund capital is sufficient they can apply for a contribution to various requests for help, such as a laptop, training for teaching skills or study or research stays abroad.

-As soon as the fund capital is sufficient, a programme will start in which (former) first-generation students will share their stories about themselves, their student days and their work.
-For inspiration, to ask questions and in the form of mentoring.
+A programme in which (former) first-generation students voluntarily share their stories about themselves, their time as a student and their work is being developed.
+To inspire, to ask questions of each other and in the form of mentoring.
+More information will follow later.

 First-generation-students should not experience financial or other barriers during their studies.
 The beauty of this fund is that it will do something about this and therefore have an impact on the lives of these students.